Tokai

 - Aichi

-Toyohashi brushes are calligraphy brushes produced in the area centering on the city of Toyohashi in Aichi prefecture.
-They are known as high class brushes of the finest quality and they are preferred by many calligraphers.
-There is a wide range o…
+Toyohashi brushes are calligraphy brushes produced in the area around the city of Toyohashi, Aichi prefecture.
+They are known as high quality brushes and the favorite of many calligraphers.
+There are over a hundred types of brushes that are not on…

 View more